devzwide/devzwide-portfolio/README.md

   Renders the React app using `createRoot` and sets up routing with `RouterProvider`.

 - **src/router.jsx**
-  Sets up a React Router v7 browser router (currently with no routes defined).
+  Sets up a React Router v7 browser router with a root layout (`Index.jsx`) and a `Home` page.

+- **src/Index.jsx**
+  Root layout component that includes the `Header`, an `Outlet` for nested routes, and the `Footer`.

+- **src/pages/Home.jsx**
+  Placeholder for the home page content.

+- **src/components/Header.jsx**
+  Responsive navigation bar using Headless UI and Heroicons, with links to sections, blog, resume, and social profiles.

+- **src/components/Footer.jsx**
+  Simple footer with copyright.

+- **assets/styles/styles.css**
+  Imports Tailwind CSS.

 - **vite.config.js**
-  Configures Vite to use the React plugin.
+  Configures Vite to use the React and Tailwind plugins.

 - **eslint.config.js**
   ESLint configuration for React and hooks, using recommended rules.

 - **package.json**
-  Declares dependencies: React, ReactDOM, React Router DOM v7, Vite, ESLint, and related plugins.
+  Declares dependencies: React, ReactDOM, React Router DOM v7, Vite, ESLint, Tailwind CSS, and related plugins.

-- **README.md**
-  Basic info about the React + Vite setup and ESLint recommendations.

 ---